 The Mayor, Reginanote Latin (and other Romance languages) for "queen" Millsnote her mother Cora was the daughter of a miller, Henry's mother, is really the Evil Queen.
 This one wasn't whipped up by the Curse, she was named Regina before the curse hit.
 In "The Miller's Daughter", her mother explained why she chose the name—she always planned for her daughter to be queen one day.

 "Mills" is also similar to Greek word for "apple", a fruit very closely associated with Evil Queen Regina.

 Regina's mother Cora has a thing for hearts (and is the Queen of Hearts).
 The word corazon is Spanish for "heart."

 Ms. Blanchardnote "blanche" is French for "white", Henry's teacher, is really Snow White.

-Mary Margret also ends up being the alias Snow gave Red before she trusted the later.
-She said Margret first, stumbled, and then said Mary.
+Mary Margaret also ends up being the alias Snow gave Red before she trusted the later.
+She said Margaret first, stumbled, and then said Mary.